-What better way to spend a Thursday afternoon than working up a sweat at Nightclub Spin at Home.
+What better way to spend a weekday afternoon than working up a sweat at Flow Athletic’s pop-up Nightclub Spin at Home.
 Yes, a spin class in an actual nightclub.
-And it was less seedy than you think!
-It was actually a truckload of fun, sweat and very loud (read: LOUD) music.
+And it’s less seedy than you think!
+It’s a truckload of fun, sweat and very loud (read: LOUD) music.
 Plus, the odd strobe, laser and smoke machine.
-The sessions were run by the guys at Flow Athletic (of silent yoga fame), and judging by the success of the sold-out classes tonight, they’ll probably be doing them again soon… watch this space.
-For now, here is our carefully researched list of everything we learned tonight.

 Your instructor will work out harder than you